fredvaz/self-balancing-robot/README.md

 ## License

-BlueROV2 package is open-sourced under the GNU General Public License v3.0.
+Self Balancing Robot package is open-sourced under the GNU General Public License v3.0.
 See the [LICENSE](LICENSE) file for details.